trusche/httplog/README.md

 ### Known Issues

+* The [httprb/http](https://github.com/httprb/http) gem made some breaking changes in v0.9.0 that I haven't had time to fix yet.
+Pull requests welcome, but they should be backwards compatible to <= 0.8.14.

 * Requests types other than GET and POST have not been explicitly tested.
   They may or may not be logged, depending on the implementation details of the underlying library.